tc39/notes/meetings/2013-07/july-23.md

 As long as Brendan and Andreas are ok with it, we can fall back to fail soft.

-AC: The fail soft is consistent with JS behaviour.
+AVC: The fail soft is consistent with JS behaviour.
 If you want something stricter, then the problem should be on the right side, not the left side.
 Otherwise you need to introduce an operator for the left.

 AWB: (reads back conversation from Andreas)